phdargen/cdp-agentkit/typescript/agentkit/src/action-providers/cdp/README.md

   - Available only on Base Sepolia, Ethereum Sepolia or Solana Devnet

+### CDP EVM Wallet Actions

+- `list_spend_permissions`: Lists spend permissions that have been granted to the current EVM wallet by a smart account.
+- `use_spend_permission`: Uses a spend permission to spend tokens on behalf of a smart account that the current EVM wallet has permission to spend.

+### CDP Smart Wallet Actions

+- `list_spend_permissions`: Lists spend permissions that have been granted to the current smart wallet by a smart account.
+- `use_spend_permission`: Uses a spend permission to spend tokens on behalf of a smart account that the current smart wallet has permission to spend.

 ## Adding New Actions

 To add new CDP actions: